dijasila/GPAW/doc/setups/pawxml.rst

 ------------

-This page contains information about the PAW-XML data format for the atomic datasets necessary for doing projector-augmented wave calculations \ [#Blo94]_.
+This page contains information about the PAW-XML data format for the atomic datasets necessary for doing Projector Augmented-Wave calculations \ [#Blo94]_.
 We use the term *dataset* instead of *pseudo potential* because the PAW method is not a pseudopotential method.